How to Keep Fruit from Sticking to Dehydrator Trays: The Best Tips & Tricks

 It’s important to check the food regularly and remove any pieces that are starting to dry out faster than others.

-Corn Starch Dusting before Dehydrating.
+Corn Starch Dusting before Dehydrating

 If you are experiencing sticking problems with your fruit, you can try dusting it with corn starch before placing it in the dehydrator.
 Corn starch will help to absorb any extra moisture and prevent the fruit from sticking.

 It is especially effective for fruit that tends to stick to the trays of dehydrators due to their sugar content or acidity.
-To dust your fruit, simply mix together corn starch and powdered sugar in a ratio of 1:1.
+To dust your fruit, simply mix together cornstarch and powdered sugar in a ratio of 1:1.

 Then, lightly coat the fruit with the mixture using a pastry brush.
 Be sure to tap off any excess before placing the fruit in the dehydrator.

-Keep Your Dehydrator Clean After Every Use.
+Keep Your Dehydrator Clean After Every Use

 It is important to keep the dehydrator clean, or else the fruit juices can build up and cause the fruit to stick.
 To clean the trays, simply wash them with warm water and soap after each use.
 This will help to prevent any build-up and keep your food tasting fresh.

-Use a Vacuum Sealer.
+Use a Vacuum Sealer

 It is not imaginable, but a vacuum sealer can be used.
 A vacuum sealer helps to suck out all the air from the bag, which reduces the amount of moisture in the fruit.
 This process prevents the fruit from sticking to the tray and makes it easier to remove.